Prottoy127/protoy_saha_real_estate_project/README.md

 * The data will be stored in a top-down process.
 Where all of the data will be kept in a data warehouse and specific data as required for the business requirements will be stored in data marts.

 ## 3. Technical Architecture
-* Python for data analysis
+* Python for data extraction
 * Azure for cloud computing
+* Snowflake for datawarehousing
 * DbSchema to create the data modeling
 * Tableau for data visiualization